Skip to content

 Selections

-Annotating your sources with codes results in a "section" (as defined by REFI).
+Annotating your sources with codes results in a "selection" (as defined by REFI).
 In text sources, selections are defined by a range (from start index to end index; indexes inclusive), depicted by the pattern <start index>:<end index>.

 Consider the following sentence: